 "I have to run my business in a way to stay in business," he says.
 "Consequently, I need to make a dollar amount on every tool.
 I'm always up front with them (customers) and they know where I stand."

 Putits brought sales experience from the battery business when he decided to get into mobile tool sales in 1999.
 He sold batteries for a battery manufacturer for several years before getting the entrepreneurial itch.
 "You've got all these jobs (as a mobile distributor) wrapped up into one," he says.
 "After riding with a couple of dealers, I knew I could do the job."
 His wife, Chris, has assisted him with bookkeeping.

 When the recession struck in 2008, Putits knew from his earliest exposure to the business that he was going to pull through.
 Because as challenging as the climate got in the recession, it was mild compared to his first year in tool sales.

-When Putits borrowed $40,000 from his father-in-law to buy his starting inventory, after spending $10,000 of his own money to buy a used, 16’ truck, there hadn’t been a Cornwell Tools dealer in the territory for 10 years.
+When Putits borrowed $40,000 from his father-in-law to buy his starting inventory, after spending $10,000 of his own money to buy a used, 16' truck, there hadn't been a Cornwell Tools dealer in the territory for 10 years.
 Some former Cornwell customers still needed warranties honored.
-Others were reluctant to buy from a newcomer.
+Others were reluctant to buy from him.

-Putits told the shops he visited that he would offer flexible payment terms.
+He told the shops he visited that he would offer flexible payment terms.
 He found success offering customers 10-week payment terms.
 For toolboxes, he offered customers 7 percent minimum interest for two years if he deemed them creditworthy.